 Wealth Inequality in London

 Wealth inequality varies throughout different regions.
-Because London property prices are higher than national average then wealth inequality is much greater in the capital.
+Because London property prices are higher than the national average then wealth inequality is much greater in the capital.
 According to In Injustice: Why Social Inequality Persists published by Policy Press, Danny Dorling.